akthammomani/Menara-App-Predict-House-Price-CA/Notebooks/Modeling/README.md

 ## 4. Neural Network Regression Tuning Summary:

-As we can see below, We managed to improve our Neural Network Regressio Regression Model by:
+As we can see below, We managed to improve our Neural Network Regression Model by:
  * Making the Neural Network deeper by using more hidden Layers, and
  * Making the Neural Network wider by using more neurons
    * NN-Model 1 we used 1 Hidden layer with 22 Neurons.